Verification Validation and Uncertainty Quantification of a Thermal-Mechanical Pressurization and Breach Application

 The primary objective of the Safety and Survivability of Aircraft Initiative is to improve the safety and survivability of systems by using validated computational models to predict the hazard posed by a fire.
 To meet this need, computational model predictions and experimental data have been obtained to provide insight into the thermal environment inside an aircraft dry bay.
 The calculations were performed using the Vulcan fire code, and the experiments were completed using a specially designed full-scale fixture.
 The focus of this report is to present comparisons of the Vulcan results with experimental data for a selected test scenario and to assess the capability of the Vulcan fire field model to accurately predict dry bay fire scenarios.
 Also included is an assessment of the sensitivity of the fire model predictions to boundary condition distribution and grid resolution.
 To facilitate the comparison with experimental results, a brief description of the dry bay fire test fixture and a detailed specification of the geometry and boundary conditions are included.
 Overall, the Vulcan fire field model has shown the capability to predict the thermal hazard posed by a sustained pool fire within a dry bay compartment of an aircraft; although, more extensive experimental data and rigorous comparison are required for model validation.

 Fires in aircraft engine nacelles must be rapidly suppressed to avoid loss of life and property.
 The design of new and retrofit suppression systems has become significantly more challenging due to the ban on production of Halon 1301 for environmental concerns.
 Since fire dynamics and the transport of suppressants within the nacelle are both largely determined by the available air flow, efforts to define systems using less effective suppressants greatly benefit from characterization of nacelle air flow fields.
 A combined experimental and computational study of nacelle air flow therefore has been initiated.
-Calculations have been performed using both CFD-ACE (a Computational Fluid Dynamics (CFD) model with a body-fitted coordinate grid) and WLCAN (a CFD-based fire field model with a Cartesian ''brick'' shaped grid).
-The flow conditions examined in this study correspond to the same Reynolds number as test data from the full-scale nacelle simulator at the 46 Test Wing.
-Pre-test simulations of a quarter-scale test fixture were performed using CFD-ACE and WLCAN prior to fabrication.
-Based on these pre-test simulations, a quarter-scale test fixture was designed and fabricated for the purpose of obtaining spatially-resolved measurements of velocity and turbulence intensity in a smooth nacelle.
-Post-test calculations have been performed for the conditions of the experiment and compared with experimental results obtained from the quarter-scale test fixture.
-In addition, several different simulations were performed to assess the sensitivity of the predictions to the grid size, to the turbulence models, and to the use of wall functions.
+Calculations have been performed using both CFD-ACE (a Computational Fluid Dynamics (CFD) model with a body-fitted coordinate grid) and VULCAN (a CFD-based fire field model with a Cartesian "brick" shaped grid).
+A quarter-scale test fixture was designed and fabricated for the purpose of obtaining spatially-resolved measurements of velocity and turbulence intensity in a smooth nacelle.
+Numerical calculations have been performed for the conditions of the experiment and comparisons with experimental results obtained from the quarter-scale test fixture are discussed.
+In addition, numerical simulations were performed to assess the sensitivity of the predictions to the grid size and to the turbulence models with and without wall functions.
 In general, the velocity predictions show very good agreement with the data in the center of the channel but deviate near the walls.
 The turbulence intensity results tend to amplify the differences in velocity, although most of the trends are in agreement.
-In addition, there were some differences between WLCAN and CFD-ACE results in the angled wall regions due to the Cartesian grid structure used by the WLCAN code.
-Also, the experimental data tended t o show poorer resolution near the walls of the transition ducts.
+In addition, there were some differences between VULCAN and CFD-ACE results in the angled wall regions due to the Cartesian grid structure used by the VULCAN code.
+Also, the experimental data tended to show poorer resolution near the walls of the transition ducts.
 The increased uncertainty in the data highlights some of the challenges in getting data near the walls due to the low signal to noise ratio.
-Overall, this effort provided a benchmark case for both the WLCAN and CFD-ACE codes for the application of interest.
+Overall, this effort provided a benchmark case for both the VULCAN and CFD-ACE codes for the application of interest.

 A subgrid model is presented for use in CFD fire simulations to account for thermal suppressants and strain.
 The extinguishment criteria is based on the ratio of a local fluid-mechanics time-scale to a local chemical time-scale compared to an empirically-determined critical Damkohler number.
 Local extinction occurs if this time scale is exceeded, global fire extinguishment occurs when local extinction has occurred for all combusting cells.
 The fluid mechanics time scale is based on the Kolmogorov time scale and the chemical time scale is based on blowout of a perfectly stirred reactor.
 The input to the reactor is based on cell averaged temperatures, assumed stoichiometric fuel/air composition, and cell averaged suppressant concentrations including combustion products.
 A detailed chemical mechanism is employed.
 The chemical time-scale is precalculated and mixing rules are used to reduce the composition space that must be parameterized.
 Comparisons with experimental data for fire extinguishment in a flame-stabilizing, backward-facing step geometry indicates that the model is conservative for this condition.